Getting that sinking feeling in tortuous U.N. climate talks

 After the Paris talks, set to take place under heightened security after the attacks that killed 129 people last week, he reckons he may stay with climate negotiations for another five years.

-"Nobody likes traveling to so many places," he said.
+"Nobody likes travelling to so many places," he said.
 "We all have families too."
 Majeed has four daughters.

 Asked why he has stayed on so long when many others have given up, he shrugs: "I've got climate in my veins."